Using Immediate Annuities in Medicaid Planning

 In most states the purchase of an annuity is not considered to be a transfer for purposes of eligibility for Medicaid, but is instead the purchase of an investment.
 It transforms otherwise countable assets into a non-countable income stream.
 As long as the income is in the name of the community spouse, it's not a problem.

-In order for the annuity purchase not to be considered a transfer, it must meet three basic requirements:
+In order for the annuity purchase not to be considered a transfer, it must meet the following basic requirements:

 In most instances, the purchase of an annuity should wait until the unhealthy spouse moves to a nursing home.
 In addition, if the annuity has a term certain -- a guaranteed number of payments no matter the lifespan of the annuitant -- the term must be shorter than the life expectancy of the healthy spouse.
 Further, if the community spouse does die with guaranteed payments remaining on the annuity, they must be payable to the state for reimbursement up to the amount of the Medicaid paid for either spouse.